michelk/logbuch/README.md

 # Installation

-Currently the program is only tested on linux; if you use windows, it is most likely that you need Cygwin; the executables is copied to /usr/local/bin
+Currently the program is only tested on linux; if you use windows, it is most likely that you need Cygwin; the executables need to be copied to /usr/local/bin.

 ## R-package